qogoist/Tutorials-for-Fusee-with-Visual-Studio-Code/Tutorial_1/README.md

 * Download or clone this repository to your computer and open this folder (`Tutorial_1`) in Visual Studio Code.

+* Since we will be working with the GLSL Shader language, install the [Language Support Extension](https://marketplace.visualstudio.com/items?itemName=slevesque.shader) for VS Code.

 * Go to the Debug view of Visual Studio Code by selecting it in the Activity Bar on the side (or by pressing `Ctrl+Shift+D`).

 * At the top, open the dropdown menu and select either `Debug in FUSEE Player` or `Debug in FUSEE Web Player`.
 If you click `Start Debugging` (the play icon), you should see a window with a simple white background.